allen-cell-animated/agave/docs/agave.md

 * Linux:  ~/.agave/logfile.log

 For troubleshooting, it can be useful to refer to this file or send it with any communication about issues in AGAVE.

+## Preparing an AGAVE Compatible ome-tiff file with Fiji

+Use [Fiji](https://fiji.sc/) to combine volume channels together into a single multichannel file:
+1. File/Import/BioFormats
+    * To convert an existing multichannel file to ome-tiff select a multichannel file, e.g .czi or similar
+    * To convert multiple single channel files into a compatible ome-tiff open all the tiff stacks in FIJI as separate images at the same time. (this assumes each tiff is a z-stack representing one channel, and all the Tiffs have the same X,Y,Z dimensions)
+    * When using Import⇾BioFormats, make sure "Hyperstack" and "Split Channels" is checked.
+2. Ensure every channel is 16-bit using Image⇾Type⇾16-bit
+3. Image->Colors->Merge Channels
+    * select each channel one by one in the dialog that opens.
+    * uncheck [ ] Create composite
+    * Click OK
+4. File->Save As (select ome-tiff)
+5. Note that the channel names will not be saved!

+To Open in AGAVE see the [File Open](#file-open) section above.